Visa Traveler

 Use an online telecode software such as NJStar or Chase Dream to find the telecodes for your Chinese surnames and given names.

-Enter the code for your surname in “Telecode Surnames” box.
-If you have more than one surname, put the codes of your surnames together separated by spaces.
-Enter this sequence of surname codes in “Telecode Surnames” box.
+Enter the code for your surname in the “Telecode Surnames” box.
+If you have more than one surname, put the codes of your surnames together, separated by spaces.
+Enter this sequence of surname codes in the “Telecode Surnames” box.

-Similarly, enter the code for your given name in “Telecode Given Names” box.
-If you have more than one given name, then put the codes of your given names together separated by spaces.
+Similarly, enter the code for your given name in the “Telecode Given Names” box.
+If you have more than one given name, then put the codes of your given names together, separated by spaces.
 Enter this sequence of given name codes in the “Telecode Given Names” box.

 Example 1